Centipede Grass Problems

 • Excessive irrigation.

-High temperatures of about 70 to 85 degrees also create a conducive environment for brown patches.
+• High temperatures of about 70 to 85 degrees also create a conducive environment for brown patches.
 The best solution to Brown Patch is following good lawn maintenance practices and conditions.

 Using fungicides should be the last resort since they will not stop the disease from occurring if you slip up on proper maintenance practices.

-Dollar spot: Dollar spot is another fungal disease that affects Centipede grass.
+• Dollar spot: Dollar spot is another fungal disease that affects Centipede grass.
 Dollar spot often occurs during the summer in lawns with excess thatch and low nitrogen.
 The leaves of the grass develop brown spots on the grass blades that are about 2 to 4 inches in diameter.

-Apply nitrogen fertilizer at the1 to 2 pounds per square feet rate to get rid of this fungus.
+Apply nitrogen fertilizer at 1 to 2 pounds per square feet rate to get rid of this fungus.
 Additionally, proper centipede grass cultural practices like correct mowing height, aeration, and thatch removal will control dollar spots.

-Fairy rings: Fairy ring disease gives the grass brown or dark green circles or arcs.
+• Fairy rings: Fairy ring disease gives the grass brown or dark green circles or arcs.
 There are different types of fairy rings.
 The first type has large rings of dead grass on the lawn.
-The other type of fairy ring is characterized by a ring of fungal fruiting bodies i.e. mushrooms or toadstools.
+The other type of fairy ring is characterized by a ring of fungal fruiting bodies, i.e. mushrooms or toadstools.

 Some of the fungi that cause fairy rings on centipede grass are found in woody materials such as dead tree roots and stumps.
 The fairy ring can range from a few inches to 5 to 10 feet in diameter.
 They are spread by wind or by contaminated organic matter or soil.
-Here is how to control Fairy Rings.

 • Avoid using compost with high levels of undecomposed organic materials.
 Dethatch, irrigate deeply and core-aerate the soil to reduce soil plugs.